- Do I need a referral to register for CardioPrevent?

 Yes, although you will likely be matched with different health coaches.
 CardioPrevent appointments are done one-on-one with your health coach to ensure your specific needs are being addressed.
 The program is tailored to each individual.

 Appointment times vary.
-The initial program intake takes one and a half hours.
-The second appointment is the longest, as we assess your risk level and develop your year-long program.
-This appointment takes two hours.
-The telephone appointments average 15-20 minutes.
+The initial appointment is the longest, as we assess your risk level and develop your year-long program.
+This appointment takes one and a half hours.
+The follow-up telephone appointments average 15-20 minutes.

 Yes.
 Our staff is flexible and offer evening appointments as well early morning appointments.